-If your team doesn’t have the resources or know-how to set up an effective employee assistance program yourself, there’s always the option to outsource it.
+If your team doesn’t have the resources or know-how to set up an effective employee assistance program, there’s always the option to outsource it.

 When looking for a vendor, it’s important to consider:

-- Will the EAP be willing (and able) to refer employees to other services if necessary?
+- Whether the EAP would be willing (and able) to refer employees to other services if necessary;

 Remember that the goal here isn’t to find the cheapest service to cover the basics.
 Yes, you’re partially looking at the RoI the EAP will have, but the primary goal of this service is to help your employees work through their issues.

 Process Street helps you perfect the employee assistance program

 Whether you’re creating an employee assistance program from scratch or outsourcing the effort to a dedicated firm, you need to have documented processes.
 By recording the methods that have to be followed when interacting with your employees you can ensure that all of the vital aspects of an EAP are being followed.

 The best way to document, track, and audit your processes is with a workflow management tool, like Process Street.

 Process Street lets you record your SOPs as powerful workflow templates.
 These templates are made up of a list of tasks that you can populate with rich text, images, videos, links, sample emails and files, and much, much more.

 This allows you to provide direct instructions on how each task should be completed.
 In turn, this means that everyone carrying out, say, an employee assessment, a referral to outside services, and so on, has all the tasks they need to complete right in front of them.